Sahil-Shroff/log-analysis-platform/docs/OLAP_ANALYTICS.md

-# OLAP Analytics Layer
+﻿# OLAP Analytics Layer

 The analytics stage computes long-term statistics from the `logs` table.

-Runs manually or as a scheduled job.
+It can run manually or as a scheduled job.

----

 ## Summary Table